AnandVeerarahavan/Cat_Dog_Classifier/Readme.md

 Note : This dataset is attached to the git repository.

-1. The dataset is attached ----> archive
+1. The dataset is available at -----> https://www.kaggle.com/tongpython/cat-and-dog